t3rn/t3rn/docker/devnet/README.md

   </tr>
 </table>
 </br>

+The highlighted ports are the only ones mapped from the Docker network onto the host machine.
+Given selection allows connecting to both the relay- and parachain and should serve all your development needs.
+If you want to expose more ports to your machine just uncomment them within the Docker Compose file.

 The HRMP channels setup between the parachains have a maximum capacity of 8 and a maximum message size of 1024 bytes.